vijinho/f3-boilerplate/README.md

 *Note:* The files that were in `app/lib/FFMVC` have now been split-out into their own repository https://github.com/vijinho/FFMVC
 They can then be included in your own project by adding the same lines in your `composer.json` as used in mine here.

+## Core Files/Paths

+These are the core files which would occur across every project using f3-boilerplate and it shouldn't normally be necessary to fork this or change it much if forked.

  * `www` - website and public doc root (aka `public_html` or `htdocs` etc)
  * `www/index.php` - start website application here
  * `app/lib/` - all library files/classes